 - Approved by vegans & non-vegans alike

-And if that’s not convincing enough, you’ll also get step-by-step photos & video to guide you through making them.
+And if that’s not convincing enough, you’ll also get step-by-step photos & video to guide you through making these easy polenta muffins.

 You’ll need simple, staple ingredients for this delicious baked polenta dish.